 Students should register prior to the first day of class or by specified registration deadlines.
 Many courses have size and registration limitations.
 Students are registered on a first-come, first-served basis.
 The minimum enrollment requirement guidelines and delays in registration may result in cancellation of classes.
 Registration is not complete until fees are paid in full and all forms are complete.

-Registration forms are available in the Workforce Education office and on the website at wc.edu/workforce.
-Students may telephone 817-598-8870 or request the required forms from the WFE office at 225 College Park Drive, Weatherford, Texas 76086.
+Online applications are available on the website at wc.edu/wf.
+Students may telephone 817-598-8870 or apply online in the office at the Weatherford or Wise County Campus.

 TUITION